 - Sophisticated cleansing when removing the product at the end of the day.

-The last function creates a new market opportunity for brands to launch the facial care category that features sunscreen-removal functions.
+The last function opens market opportunity for brands to launch the facial care category that features sunscreen-removal functions.

 The market for sunscreen-removal products